SirPepe/ornament/Readme.md

     this.#foo++;
   }

-  // Reacts to changes to #foo
+  // Reacts to changes to #foo, which can only be caused by calling the method
+  // `change()`
   @reactive() log() {
     console.log(this.#foo);
   }